samanthawebster/thesis-spida/README.md

 The first modification was calling addEMCCDNoise rather than addPMTNoise in RunImageSim.
 This creates and saves a .tif image representing the noise of an EMCCD detector.
 This file can be opened with ImageJ.
 The noise is simulated using the model described in [1].

+addEMCCDNoise was orginally developed to be used on a blinking model.

 ## References

 [1]  Hirsch et al. (2013) A stochastic model for electron multiplication charge coupled devices - from theory to practice, PloS One 8(1):e53671